This Day (song): Details

 The song, written by Gillespie, was first widely heard when she competed on the TV talent contest Must Be the Music from TV Channel Sky One, singing it on the second semi-final.
 Accompanied only by an acoustic guitar, Gillespie made it through the final stage of the contest, eventually winning it.
 Judge Sharleen Spiteri commented after her performance that she "honestly think you've written yourself a hit record."
-This acoustic version of the song was put on sale after the TV broadcast on itunes and Skysongs, with all the profits off the sales going directly to the artists.
+This acoustic version of the song was put on sale after the TV broadcast on iTunes and Sky Songs, with all the profits off the sales going directly to the artists.

 Speaking about the song, Gillespie has said that "I wrote it whilst sitting in Glasgow Green on a really lovely sunny day.
 The song is about that feeling that you get when you're sitting in the sun and everything just seems alive and beautiful, almost like that day was made especially for you."